|

 I was born at the bottom of the Himalayas in India, in a hill-station

-town called Kalimpong, that shared borders with Tibet, Sikhim, Nepal and
+town called Kalimpong, that shared borders with Tibet, China, Sikhim, Nepal and

 Bhutan.
 My father was part Tibetan and part Chinese; my mother a